 I was awarded an opportunity to take courses at Gabor Bojar's private college.
 I took courses in computer vision, computational biology, enterpreneurship and UX

 When not working, I enjoy traveling, taking photos of random things, exploring the city, trying new food places or riding my motorbike.
-I try to visit at least 5-6 countries each year.